Vealor/flask_template/src/prediction/README.md

 * If there is an Active model, Test the predictive power of the new model using the *Validation data*.
 The user makes a choice to set the new model as the active model, based on performance.
 * If no active model exists, set the newly trained model as the active model.

+### Prediction
+* Start with a selected *Project*
+* Select the entries from the *Transactions* table that are associated with that project and that have not been "approved".
+This is the *Prediction data*.
+* Take the active model entry from the appropriate models table (either client or master) and create the appropriate model object and get the predictors and target.
+* Preprocess the data to be ingested into the active model.
+* Use the active model to generate a probability of recovery for each entry in the *Prediction data*.
+* Update each transaction in the *prediction data* with the probability of recovery, the predictive model type (master or client) and the associated model ID number.

 ## Model Training

 #### Metrics
-According to Erin Jensen, maximizing recall is the most important thing in the project.
+According to our key stakeholder Erin Jensen, maximizing recall is the most important thing in the project.
 However, this does not mean that we should automatically target only recall.

 The measure the performance of the algorithm, I have opted to use the $`F_{\beta}`$-score.